Install & Product Videos

 Where does my intake thermistor wire need to be placed?

 The silver tip of your intake thermistor wire needs to be placed over the filter on the back of the faceplate.
 The clearest, most unobstructed position for it to accurately measure the ambient cabin air will optimize the functionality of our unit's programming.
+The installation manual for your specific AC unit shows (graphically) the best location for the intake thermistor.

 Do we ship out of country?